White Sox vs. Angels Player Props Betting Odds

 Vaughn Stats

-- Vaughn will look for his fifth straight game with a hit in this contest.
-In his last five games he is batting .316 with a double, two home runs and five RBI.
+- Vaughn hopes to build on a five-game hitting streak in this matchup.
+In his last five games he is hitting .421 with three doubles, two home runs, a walk and eight RBI.

 Vaughn Recent Games